 Hawaii - The Big Island

-The Big Island of Hawaii is the third most popular choice amongst visitors, with over 1.6 million travelers annually.
-The vast majority of the Big Island's visitors stay in the Kailua-Kona area with its fantastic weather, abundant shopping, and vast array of dining options.
+The Big Island of Hawaii is the third most popular choice by visitors, with over 1.6 million travelers annually.
+The vast majority of the Big Island's visitors stay in the Kailua-Kona area with its fantastic weather, abundant shopping, and the vast array of dining options.
 It also hosts a wide assortment of accommodations, from high-end resorts to condominiums.
 The ocean off the Kona coast is clear and great for both snorkeling and diving.
 To the north of Kona is the "Gold Coast" of Kohala.
 While drier and more barren than Kona, the region offers amazing beaches, great weather conditions, and several luxury accommodations to choose from.

-On the other side of the island you'll discover Hilo and the Puna region.
+On the other side of the island, you'll discover Hilo and the Puna region.
 These are good locations to stay if you're interested in exploring Hawaii Volcanoes National Park.
 This part of the island receives an abundance of rainfall that creates the lush green surroundings.
 Accommodations are harder to find, but a few hotels, small inns, and private rentals can be found, especially in the Volcano town area.
-The Volcano area, which is located at a crisp 4,000 ft. above sea level, is dotted with a wide assortment of homes, bed and breakfasts, and small cottages for renting.
-This area is also a great place to stay if you're mostly interested in exploring the HVNP.
+The Volcano area, which is located at a crisp 4,000 ft.
+(1,219 m) above sea level, is dotted with a wide assortment of homes, bed and breakfasts, and small cottages for renting.
+This area is also a great place to stay if you're primarily interested in exploring the HVNP.

 And speaking of the park, most visitors would be wise to forget anything they've seen or heard about the volcano long before they visit the island.
 The erupting volcano photos, the videos, and all the hype about lava everywhere are just that... hype; at least at present.
 The media and the park create unrealistic expectations as they try to draw in the public.
 Most visitors will be surprised that Kilauea is nothing more than a smoking caldera with no visible lava.
 The only way to get up close and personal with the volcano is to take a helicopter tour that will take you over the current eruption location.
 Occasionally, visitors may also be lucky enough to catch a surface pahoehoe lava flow near the end of the road; but all of these things can change in an instant.
 Most of the lava/magma is flowing directly underground to the ocean.
 Those who have an appreciation for geography or geology will love the park, though.

-Despite Kilauea being the most active volcano on the planet, the volcanoes of Hawaii are nothing like their cousins on the mainland West Coast (Mt.
+Despite the fact that Kilauea is the most active volcano on the planet, the volcanoes of Hawaii are nothing like their cousins on the mainland West Coast (Mt.
 St. Helens or Mt.
 Rainier).
 They are not explosive, pose little threat to visitors on the island, and their lava flow moves at a turtle-like speed that you could outwalk if necessary- no running required.
 To fully appreciate and explore the park you'll want to give yourself at least one full day, preferably two, if possible.
 There are many great hikes within the park and several stops which offer informative displays about the history of the region.
 Also, be wary of VOG (a volcanic smog) when visiting the park.